amaranth-lang/amaranth/docs/guide.rst

 .. warning::

-    Always provide the :pc:`local=True` keyword argument when defining a clock domain.
+    Always provide the :py:`local=True` keyword argument when defining a clock domain.
 The behavior of clock domains defined without this keyword argument is subject to change in near future, and is intentionally left undocumented.

 .. warning::